Credible

 Tip: It’s possible to eliminate your MIP payments by refinancing your FHA loan into a conventional loan.
 If you have 20% equity in your home, you should be able to refinance into a conventional loan with no PMI.

-What you should know about mortgage insurance as a homebuyer
+What should you know about mortgage insurance?

 Mortgage insurance can be complicated to understand, especially if you’re a first-time homebuyer.